EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The tectonic subsidence at present day is used in both the oceanic and continental subsidence models.
-Tectonic subsidence is depth with sediment removed.
+Tectonic subsidence is unloaded water depth, that is with sediment removed.
 So to obtain an accurate value, ``backtrack`` starts with a bathymetry grid to obtain the present-day water depth (the depth of the sediment surface).
-Then an isostatic correction to the present-day sediment thickness (at the drill site) takes into account the removal of sediment to reveal the present-day tectonic subsidence.
+Then an isostatic correction of the present-day sediment thickness (at the drill site) takes into account the removal of sediment to reveal the present-day tectonic subsidence.
 The isostatic correction uses the average sediment density of the drill site stratigraphy.

 The default bathymetry grid :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``backtrack`` is a